Network

 • Make sure you are browsing to http://polypulse.local and not https://polypulse.local

-• If you’re using a Direct connection try turning off Wi-Fi.
+• If you’re using a Direct connection try turning off Wi-Fi or Setting a static IP address and typing that IP address in the browser.